 Supporting and investing in the immediate infrastructure needs of Indigenous communities for ongoing, new and shovel-ready projects.

-Call for proposals open
+Call for proposals closed

 On this page

 The Government of Canada is investing $4.3 billion over 4 years, starting in 2021 to 2022 for the Indigenous Community Infrastructure Fund (ICIF).

 This distinctions-based fund will support the immediate demands, as determined by Indigenous partners for ongoing, new and shovel-ready projects in First Nations, including Indigenous Self-Government and Modern-Treaty partners, Inuit, Métis Nation communities and northern First Nation and northern Métis communities.

 The ICIF supports the mandate of Indigenous Services Canada (ISC) and Crown Indigenous Relations and Northern Affairs Canada (CIRNAC) to close the infrastructure gap in Indigenous communities.

 - First Nations

 - northern First Nation and northern Métis communities

 - urban Indigenous communities and organizations